aelzenaar/bucephalus/README.md

 The web service also embeds [Geogebra](https://geogebra.org/); if an article with name ending in `.ggb` is requested, the endpoint `/r/ggb/<IDENT>/<FILENAME>` is transparently embedded into the article viewer and the source link allows download of the ggb file.
 (This feature can be disabled in `config.py`.)

+### Git (or other VCS) integration
+Bucephalus will now by default store its database in a git repository.
+No functionality is actually provided at this point beyond simply commiting whenever a file is added or removed, or the task list changes.
+The functionality can be disabled by changing `enable_vcs_commits()` to return `False` in `config.py`; all the VCS functionality is kept inside [vcs.py](lib/vcs.py), and so it should be relatively easy to swap Git out for hg and/or svn and/or sccs (if you are still living that far in the past).

 ## Configuration
-Some configuration settings can be found in [config.py](app/config.py); for example, you can disable the random StackExchange q+a feature by changing `config.enable_long_fortunes()` to return `False`.
+Some configuration settings can be found in [config.py](lib/config.py); for example, you can disable the random StackExchange q+a feature by changing `config.enable_long_fortunes()` to return `False`.

 If the file `defaults.json` exists in the top level of your user data directory, then the JSON tags inside it will be added to the metadata